openhab/openhab-addons/bundles/org.openhab.binding.magentatv/README.md

 Shutdown turns the receiver off, which requires a manual PowerOn.

 There is no way to detect the "display status" of the receiver.
-The binding detects PowerOff with the MR401B/MR201 by listening to UPnP events, but can't verify the status when started.
+The binding detects Power-Off with the MR401B/MR201 by listening to UPnP events, but can't verify the status when started.
 You need to take care on the current status if you power on/off the receiver from scenes.
 Check the current status before sending the POWER button, because POWER is a toggle, not ON or OFF (see sample rules).